pohouyam/clewcrypt/README.md

-The 64-bit editions of Windows Vista and later versions of Windows, and in some cases (e.g. playback of HD DVD content) also the 32-bit editions, do not allow the VeraCrypt driver to run without an appropriate digital signature.
+The 64-bit editions of Windows Vista and later versions of Windows, and in some cases (e.g. playback of HD DVD content) also the 32-bit editions, do not allow the ClewCrypt driver to run without an appropriate digital signature.
-Therefore, all .sys files in official VeraCrypt binary packages are digitally signed with the digital certificate of the IDRIX, which was issued by Thawte certification authority.
+Therefore, all .sys files in official ClewCrypt binary packages are digitally signed with the digital certificate of the IDRIX, which was issued by Thawte certification authority.
 At the end of each official .exe and .sys file, there are embedded digital signatures and all related certificates (i.e. all certificates in the relevant certification chain, such as the certification authority certificates, CA-MS cross-certificate, and the IDRIX certificate).
-Keep this in mind if you compile VeraCrypt and compare your binaries with the official binaries.
+Keep this in mind if you compile ClewCrypt and compare your binaries with the official binaries.
 If your binaries are unsigned, the sizes of the official binaries will usually be approximately 10 KB greater than sizes of your binaries (there may be further differences